george-a-shoemaker/george-a-shoemaker.github.io/personal-blog/_posts/2023-10-31-george-teaches-surfing.md

 category: personal
 ---

-I am mediocre at surfing boards -- my preference is to body or mat surf.
+I am mediocre at surfing boards.
+My preference is to body or mat surf.
 However I've taken (board) surf lessons so I know the basics.

 My friend Morgan is rolling thru SF and wants to try surfing.
-Today we swam at the Aquatic Park in SF and she is competent in open water.
+Today (10/23/23) we swam at the Aquatic Park in SF and she is competent in open water.
 So why not surf Linda Mar Beach in Pacifica?
 The ideal beginner's beach complete with a Taco Bell!

 ## The lesson plan